francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/003-Single-Qubit_Gates.rst

 |

-Let’s start with the \ *X* gate, which is known as a “bit-flip”, since it flips the 0 to 1 and vice versa.
+Let’s start with the **X gate**, which is known as a “bit-flip”, since it flips the 0 to 1 and vice versa.
 This is similar to a classical NOT gate.

 | |image0|

 |

-It is also known as an X-rotation, since it rotates the state by :math:`\pi` radians around the X-axis.
+It is also known as an **X-rotation,** since it rotates the state by :math:`\pi` radians around the X-axis.
 If you start in the :math:`|0\rangle` state at the top of the Bloch sphere, the X gate rotates you to the bottom of the Bloch sphere (:math:`|1\rangle`),